wiigelec/lfs-pkmg/GETSTARTED.md

 3. **Execute Installation**: This target reads the configurations from the previous two steps and automatically installs every package.
 After the final package is installed, your custom/list/lfs-base.list.post hook will execute, launching your interactive configuration menu.
    Bash
    make list-install

+**What's Next?**

+Now that you've (hopefully) built an installed an LFS base installation from an HTTP server, give 'make auto' a shot and see what it can do.